MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 #### Updating beliefs using Bayes' rule

 The table above is a very powerful tool for solving the rainy day problem, because it considers all four logical possibilities and states exactly how confident you are in each of them before being given any data.
 It is now time to consider what happens to our beliefs when we are actually given the data.
 In the rainy day problem, you are told that I really am carrying an umbrella.
 This is something of a surprising event: according to our table, the probability of me carrying an umbrella is only 8.75%.
 But that makes sense, right?
-A guy carrying an umbrella on a summer day in a hot dry city is pretty unusual, and so you really weren’t expecting that.
+A guy carrying an umbrella on a summer day in a hot dry city is pretty unusual, and so you really werenâ€™t expecting that.
 Nevertheless, the problem tells you that it is true.
 No matter how unlikely you thought it was, you must now adjust your beliefs to accommodate the fact that you now know that I have an umbrella.
 To reflect this new knowledge, our revised table must have the following numbers:

 $$\begin{array}{lcc}\\\hline
   & \mbox{Umbrella} & \mbox{No umbrella}\\ \hline